Graduate Hotels

-Graduate Hotels is a collection of hotels located in college towns across the country, launched in 2014 by Nashville-based real estate company AJ Capital Partners.
-Each hotel reflects the culture and charm of the nearby university.
+Graduate Hotels is a collection of hotels located in college towns, primarily in the United States, launched in 2014 by Nashville-based real estate company AJ Capital Partners and now part of Hilton Worldwide.
 There are currently 33 operating hotels in the United States and two in England.

 History

 Graduate Hotels was founded in 2014 by Nashville-based real estate investor Ben Weprin and his firm, AJ Capital Partners.
 The company launched the Graduate Hotels brand by acquiring and remodeling hotels in university-anchored towns across the country.
 The first hotel opened in Athens, Georgia in 2014, centered around the University of Georgia.

+Hilton Worldwide Holdings Inc. agreed to buy Graduate Hotels in March 2024.
+AJ Capital Partners will retain real estate ownership of the existing Graduate properties under new long-term Hilton franchise agreements.